Jelly-RDF/cli/README.md

 ### Transcode Jelly files

 The `rdf transcode` command turns one or more input Jelly streams into a single output stream.
-It's extremely fast, using a dedicated transcoding algorithm, but the output stream's options must the same or greater than the inputs.
+It's extremely fast, using a dedicated transcoding algorithm.
+However, the numerical values for each of the options in the output stream must be greater than or equal to those in the input stream(s).

 ```shell
 $ ./jelly-cli rdf transcode input.jelly > output.jelly